Global Learning and Citizenship Initiative

 Global Citizenship Requirement

 In October 2014, the Faculty Senate approved a resolution replacing the Non-Western Culture requirement in the general education curriculum with a Global Citizenship Requirement.
-The Global Citizenship requirement is part of the University Studies Program curriculum (similar to the Ethnic Studies requirement).
+The Global Citizenship (GC) requirement is part of the University Studies Program curriculum (similar to the Ethnic Studies requirement).
 Nested within the USP, the requirement is aligned with the UWO Essential Learning Outcomes and reflects national best practice in global learning.
 The USP Global Citizenship requirement forms a general education foundation for mainstreaming the University's commitment to global learning and citizenship and supporting the learning mission of the University and campus-wide priorities for students’ preparation for global citizenship.

 Faculty Development Opportunities